-2. LEGAL AND REGULATORY FRAMEWORK FOR RADIO FREQUENCY SPECTRUM MANAGEMENT effect to the Act by stipulating procedures for the management and licensing of the radio frequency spectrum.
+2. LEGAL AND REGULATORY FRAMEWORK FOR RADIO FREQUENCY SPECTRUM MANAGEMENT

 The Act is the principal legal and regulatory instrument.
-Section 4 of the Act established LCA as a body corporate.
-According to Part IX of the Act, LCA shall manage the radio frequency spectrum on behalf of the Government of Lesotho.
+Section 4 of the Act established LTA as a body corporate.
+According to Part IX of the Act, LTA shall manage the radio frequency spectrum on behalf of the Government of Lesotho.

-Parts 6&7 of the LCA Regulations 2001 and part 13 of the LCA (Administrative Procedural and Service Provision) Rules 2000 contain provisions which give
+Parts 6&7 of the LTA Regulations 2001 and part 13 of the LTA (Administrative Procedural and Service Provision) Rules 2000 contain provisions which give effect to the Act by stipulating procedures for the management and licensing of the frequency spectrum.

-Section 15(2)(i) of the Act stipulates that it is the duty of LCA to establish advisory committees composed of individuals with appropriate expertise representing the stakeholders.
-In order to meet this requirement LCA has established relevant radiocommunication committees.
+Section 15(2)(i) of the Act stipulates that it is the duty of LTA to establish advisory committees composed of individuals with appropriate expertise representing the stakeholders.
+In order to meet this requirement LTA has established relevant radiocommunication committees.